Guardian Angels: Rules and activities

 The Guardian Angels do not demand or request money on subways.
 During the 1980s, when members were often seen there, impersonators would wear the Guardian Angels' characteristic attire (including red berets) and solicit money.

 CyberAngels program

 The CyberAngels program was founded in 1995 by Colin Gabriel Hatcher as an online "neighborhood watch".
 Originally, the group monitored chat rooms to apprehend sexual predators.
 Later, based on what it had learned from the program to date, the group changed the focus to educating police, schools, and families about online abuse and cybercrime.
-In 1998, CyberAngels received a Presidential Service Award.
 Tony Ricciardi, the co-founder of The Templeton Group, was an early member of the group.